 Meet The Doc

-Dr. Richard R. Shaker started the Shaker Spine & Sport Institute in 1989.
-During his more than 25-year career he has accumulated over six (6) post-graduate certifications in Sports Medicine, Exercise Rehabilitation, Strength Training and Neuromuscular Assessment and Function.
-He is also a certified Trigenics® practitioner.
-This unique training has provided Dr. Shaker with modern knowledge to provide contemporary care to his patients.
-Review more about his credentials.
+Dr. Shaker started the Shaker Spine & Sport Institute in 1989.
+During his more than 27 year career he has accumulated over six (6) post-graduate certifications* in Sports Medicine, Exercise Rehabilitation, Strength Training and Neuromuscular Assessment and Function.
+He is also one of only a few Doctors skilled in Trigenics® Myoneural Medicine in the US.
+He received his training from Dr. Allan Austin, the founder of this amazing work.
+Dr. Austin was impressed with the level of skill and ability of Dr. Shaker and trained him to also teach the work to others in South Miami and Toronto, Canada.

 Dr. Shaker has treated thousands of patients from all walks of life: doctors, lawyers, therapists, clergy, professional athletes, law enforcement, amateur athletes, entertainers, artists, children and seniors.
 He has treated all ages and all types of pain and injury problems getting people back to their busy life as quickly as possible, returning to their jobs or their regular activities.